 “COMPUTE is a synthpop-project with some dirt in it, an attempt to combine past, present and future in one single song, and a sparkling merge of melancholy and naive pop melodies.
-COMPUTE believes that every song should be a hit for someone, somewhere.
-Hopefully, that includes you”
+COMPUTE believes that every song should be a hit for someone, somewhere.”

 COMPUTE’s music can be described as really irresistible synthpop songs, full of brilliant multi-layered soundscapes, accompanied by strong beats, incredibly catchy melodies and vocals that are both fragile and powerful at the same time.
 The lyrics are also very personal, clever and original.
 Just like MARSHEAUX, she can do both cute little pop tunes, melancholic ballads and songs with harder danceable beats with the same ease.